oracle/odpi/doc/src/functions/dpiSodaColl.rst

     **doc** [IN] -- a reference to the document which is to be saved into the collection.
 If the reference is NULL or invalid an error is returned.

     **flags** [IN] -- one or more of the values from the enumeration :ref:`dpiSodaFlags<dpiSodaFlags>`, OR'ed together.

+    **savedDoc** [OUT] -- a pointer to a document reference which will be populated when this function returns successfully.
+Call the function :func:`dpiSodaDoc_release()` when the reference is no longer needed.
+This parameter can also be NULL if this information is not required.

+.. function:: int dpiSodaColl_saveWithOptions(dpiSodaColl* coll, \
+        dpiSodaDoc* doc, dpiSodaOperOptions* options, uint32_t flags, \
+        dpiSodaDoc** savedDoc)

+    Saves a document into the collection.
+This method is equivalent to :func:`dpiSodaColl_insertOneWithOptions()` except that if client-assigned
+    keys are used, and the document with the specified key already exists in the collection, it will be replaced with the input document.

+    This method requires Oracle Client 21.3 or higher to be used in addition to the normal SODA requirements (also available in Oracle Client 19 from 19.11).

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **coll** [IN] -- a reference to the collection in which the document is to be saved.
+If the reference is NULL or invalid an error is returned.

+    **doc** [IN] -- a reference to the document which is to be saved into the collection.
+If the reference is NULL or invalid an error is returned.

+    **options** [IN] -- a pointer to a :ref:`dpiSodaOperOptions
+    <dpiSodaOperOptions>` structure containing any desired options, or NULL.
+If
+    the value is NULL, this function behaves identically to :func:`dpiSodaColl_save()`.
+Options can only be specified with Oracle Client 21.3 or higher (also available in Oracle Client 19 from 19.11).

+    **flags** [IN] -- one or more of the values from the enumeration :ref:`dpiSodaFlags<dpiSodaFlags>`, OR'ed together.